Tourists’ Guide for Using Malaysia KLIA T1 & T2 Autogate for Immigration (MACS 2.0 Malaysia Digital Arrival Card (MDAC))

 Fill in and submit the Malaysia Digital Arrival Card (MDAC) here.

-You must fill up the Malaysia Digital Arrival Card (MDAC) for EVERY TRIP you wish to use the Autogate for (ie. if you visit KL every week, you must fill up the Malaysia Digital Arrival Card (MDAC) every week.)
+You must fill up the Malaysia Digital Arrival Card (MDAC) for EVERY TRIP (ie. if you visit KL every week, you must fill up the Malaysia Digital Arrival Card (MDAC) every week.)

 Do also note that you must hold an e-passport (ie. your photo page is made of hard plastic and has a chip inside) and must have at least 3 months validity for your passport.